 Jesus then says, “Neither do I condemn you; go, and do not sin again.”

-The reality is…we have a New Covenant because Jesus came to atone for the sins of the world and to teach us how to live.
+Jesus came into the world to atone for the sins of the world and to teach us how to live.
 He showed us through His actions and His words that it is never a justifiable act to kill.
 Killing any person (even yourself) before the person’s natural death goes against God’s commandment not to kill, and it interferes with the person’s ability to respond to God’s grace in this life where they may have repented before they died due to a premature death caused by you.

-It’s hypocritical to call yourself a Christian, while also supporting the killing of another through means such as abortion, euthanasia, or capital punishment under any circumstances…no matter how you might ‘rationalize’ your conscience.
-[1] Begging for Christ’s mercy while denying it to another, reveals how much you actually hate God for offering His forgiveness, without limits.
+It’s hypocritical to call yourself a Christian, while also supporting the killing of another through means such as abortion, euthanasia, or capital punishment under any circumstances…no matter how you might ‘rationalize’ your conscience (Mat 5:21).
+[1] Begging for Christ’s mercy while denying it to another, reveals how much you actually hate God for offering His forgiveness, without limits, and that makes you a murderer (Mat 5:22).

 NOTES